 21st - 24th May 2020

-The main Vaka events will now take place as separate events later in the year as we discover what is possible in the light of Covid-19
+The main Vaka events will now take place as separate events later in the year, subject to current Covid-19 regulations at the time.

-The grand festival feast and ceilidh dance will now be held as a celebration of the end of restrictions on community gatherings.
+The grand festival feast and ceilidh dance will now be held as a mid-winter celebration.

 From 2015 - 18 Chris was the programme co-ordinator for the Vaka Folk Arts Festival, in Akureyri in the north of Iceland.
 Vaka exists to provide a space and opportunity to sing, play and listen to Icelandic traditional music, along with songs and music from our northern European neighbours.